mmelkersen/EndpointManager/Intune Debug Tools/Readme.md

 - View registry changes Microsoft Intune related last 36 hours
 - Debug policy sync live with SyncMLViewer
 - Intune Device Details GUI
+- Show all relevant eventlogs from the device and use color coding to easier see issues

 - What next? send me feedback on feedback@memtipsandtricks.tech and let me know what could be a huge help for you.

-Download the MSI [Here](https://github.com/mmelkersen/EndpointManager/raw/main/Intune%20Debug%20Tools/IntuneDebugToolsv1.4.msi "Microsoft Intune debug toolkit") and install on machines of your choice
+Download the MSI [Here](https://github.com/mmelkersen/EndpointManager/raw/main/Intune%20Debug%20Tools/IntuneDebugToolsv1.5.msi "Microsoft Intune debug toolkit") and install on machines of your choice

 ***